 7. Try using an SEO toolbar.

 There are a variety of search engine optimization tools and toolbars that you can use to up your SEO game.
 One of our favorites is MozBar.
-This industry-leading SEO toolbar is enables you to access and compare important metrics instantly across website pages on the search engine results page.
+This industry-leading SEO toolbar enables you to access and compare important metrics instantly across website pages on the search engine results page.
 You can even look at page authority and domain authority rankings.

 The SEO toolbar, MozBar allows you to see metrics instantly when you are looking at a site page or on the search engine results page.